syncfusion-content/maui-docs/MAUI/Range-Slider/getting-started.md

 ## Creating an application with .NET MAUI

-1. Create a new .NET MAUI application in Visual Studio.
+Create a new .NET MAUI application in Visual Studio.

  ![Create MAUI Application](images/getting-started/create-project.png)

+## Adding SfRangeSlider reference

-2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add SfRangeSlider to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Sliders and then install it.

  ![Create MAUI Application](images/getting-started/nuget-installation.png)